KarlVM12/dimensions/README.md

 1. Use `↑/↓` to select a dimension
 2. Press `Enter` to switch to it (TUI exits and attaches to tmux session)
 3. Your previous dimension's tabs stay running in the background
-4. Run `./dim` again to switch to another dimension
+4. Run `dimensions` again to switch to another dimension

 #### Switch to a Specific Tab